haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ### ECS cluster

-This file starts from the [cluster-fargate.yml](https://github.com/haicheviet/blog-code/blob/main/ecs-cost%20optimization-with-fargate/aws/cluster-fargate.yml) file where you will add the cluster configuration.
+This file starts from the [cluster-fargate.yml](https://github.com/haicheviet/blog-code/blob/main/ecs-cost%20optimization-with-fargate/aws/cluster-fargate.yml) file where you will add the cluster and ALB configuration.

 ```yaml
 Resources: